Łomnica, Opole Voivodeship

-Łomnica is a village in the administrative district of Gmina Olesno, within Olesno County, Opole Voivodeship, in south-western Poland.
+Łomnica is a village in the administrative district of Gmina Olesno, within Olesno County, Opole Voivodeship, in southern Poland.
 It is approximately 10 km south-east of Olesno and 46 km north-east of the regional capital Opole.

+Etymology

+The name is of Polish origin, and is derived from the word łom or łomnica, which in turn come from the word łamać, meaning "to break".